 Clones & Ports of Commando

-This article is concerned with computer-game clones and ports of Capcom's Commando coinop of 1985.
-Commando-likes are defined by me as shoot 'em ups that feature 4-way or 8-way single-unit movement, aiming and firing on scrolling playfields.
+This article is concerned with clones and ports of Capcom's Commando coinop of 1985 that have appeared on Western home computer game machines.
+Commando-likes are defined by me as shoot 'em ups that feature 4-way or 8-way one-man movement, aiming and firing on 1-8-way scrolling playfields.

 Scrolling Commando games are not the same Berzerk-likes (maze) or Robotron-likes (open-slather).
 However, all three come under Run and Gun games.

-Commando-likes include the likes of Commando, Contra, Rambo and RoboCop.
+Commando-likes include the likes of Commando, Rambo and Contra.

 Commando Commodore 64 1985